highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 ---
-title: "Commerce APIs"
+title: "Use the Commerce API to Transfer Money and Assets"
 taxonomy:
     category:
          docs
 ---

-*Learn how to enhance your commerce experience with scripts that use the Commerce API."
+*Learn how to enhance your commerce experience with scripts that use the Commerce API.*

 ## Overview
 This page details how you can use the new Commerce APIs to transfer money and assets between users who aren't in-world, create a script to check a user's inventory, and more.